10p-freddo/fruitstrap/README.md

       -w, --download               download app tree
       -2, --to <target pathname>   use together with up/download file/tree. specify target -V, --version                print the executable version

+## Examples

+The commands below assume that you have an app called `my.app` with bundle id `bundle.id`.
+Substitute where necessary.

+    // deploy and debug your app to a connected device ios-deploy --debug --bundle my.app

+    // deploy and launch your app to a connected device, but quit the debugger after ios-deploy --justlaunch --debug --bundle my.app

+    // deploy and launch your app to a connected device, quit when app crashes or exits ios-deploy --noninteractive --debug --bundle my.app

+    // Upload a file to your app's Documents folder ios-deploy --bundle_id 'bundle.id' --upload test.txt --to Documents/test.txt

+    // Download your app's Documents, Library and tmp folders ios-deploy --bundle_id 'bundle.id' --download --to MyDestinationFolder

+    // List the contents of your app's Documents, Library and tmp folders ios-deploy --bundle_id 'bundle.id' --list

+    // deploy and debug your app to a connected device, uninstall the app first ios-deploy --uninstall --debug --bundle my.app

 ## Demo

 * The included demo.app represents the minimum required to get code running on iOS.